The general rule of thumb for anyone who loves kale and want fresh harvest regularly is to grow 3 to 4 plants per family member.

 How the seeds progressed within the day –

-Any spare containers at home can be recycled to grow food in liquid or soil based with some hands on experience from workshops.
+All spare containers at home were recycled to grow food in liquid using net-cups or soil in vertical hanging gardens.

 Booked a session here, workshops are available.

-Learned First and Bring Home Instant Gardens !
+Learned First and Bring Home Instant Gardens Testimonial !

 Notes on KALE